hull-graveyard/Github-Mobile/README.md

 Watch this repo to get alerts about this project.

+---

+## Installing

+First, clone this repository :

+    git clone git@github.com:hull/Github-Mobile.git

+Install [node.js](http://nodejs.org) (Only used for building the app, not needed for deployment)

+[grunt-cli](https://github.com/gruntjs/grunt-cli) as a global module.
+It's amazing so you should do it anyways.

+    [sudo] npm install grunt-cli -g
+    [sudo] npm install bower -g

+then install grunt and it's modules in the project's folder.

+    cd Github-Mobile
+    npm install
+    bower install

+## Running the app

+### To run the app locally, run:

+    grunt server

+---

 <img src="https://github.com/jakiestfu/Github-Mobile/raw/master/screens/vanity/vanity.jpeg">

 * <b><u>View the retinas for the <a href="https://github.com/jakiestfu/Github-Mobile/raw/master/screens/real/login_v1.png">Login Screen</a> and the <a href="https://github.com/jakiestfu/Github-Mobile/raw/master/screens/real/news_v1.png">News Feed</a></u></b>